- Rod is deeply committed to entrepreneurship and passionate in his commitment to equality of opportunity and access for all

 Please get in touch if you’d like to find out more about what we do, or want to work with us.

-As the entrepreneurial founder of the Capita Group in 1984 until his retirement in 2006, Sir Rod led the company to become the market leader in the provision of support and professional services to the government and private sector in the UK.
-Today, the Capita Group is a FTSE 100 company, employs 34,000 people and interacts with 33 million people through the services it delivers.
-It has a market capitalisation of over £4billion and is the best performing share ever in the FTSE.
-During this time, Rod was also Chairman of the CBI Public Service Strategy Board at its inception in 2003.
+As the founder of the Capita Group in 1984 until his retirement in 2006, Rod led the company from start-up to becoming a FTSE 100 company, with Capita thus becoming the market leader in the provision of support and professional services to the government and private sector in the UK.
+Capita Group is now the 50th ranked company in the FTSE 100, with a market capitalisation of over £8billion.